 Should I just have a lawyer form my business?

-The gist of this one is, you could, if you can afford it and you want super-specialized (expensive) legal help.
-Obviously, a lawyer is going to get you the most bang for your legal buck, however our favorite options are doing it yourself or having a reliable online filing service take care of the heavy lifting for you.
+The gist of this one is, you can and probably should if you can afford it.
+Obviously, a lawyer is going to be the most thorough, but our favorite cost-effective options are doing it yourself or having a reliable online filing service take care of the heavy lifting for you.

 Do I actually have to ‘form’ my business?

-Technically no, but if you don’t form your business you’ll get no limited liability protection or any of the other perks of forming a business.
-We highly recommend checking out our business structure comparison guide to see the pros and cons of each – for example the differences between a C-corporation and an LLC.
+Technically no, but if you don’t form your business you won’t get any liability protection or be able to leverage any other perks.
+We highly recommend reading through our business structure comparison guide to learn about the pros and cons of each.

 After forming my business is there anything else I need to do?